JohnBigeon/PinAr_Lidar/README.md

 This stepper driver allows tuning of the maximum current as explained here [https://www.rototron.info/raspberry-pi-stepper-motor-tutorial/] or here [https://lastminuteengineers.com/a4988-stepper-motor-driver-arduino-tutorial/] in order to protect your board of destructive voltage spikes.
 My protocol is:
 - Set the current limit by measuring the voltage (Vref) on the “ref” pin and the microstep pins disconnected.
 - Take a look at the datasheet for your stepper motor and specially the rated current.
-In our case we are using NEMA 17 200 steps/rev, 12V 350mA.
 - Measure the voltage (Vref) on the metal trimmer pot itself while you adjust it.
 - Adjust the Vref voltage using the formula:
 ```
 Current Limit = Vref x 2.5
 ```
-In our case, the motor is rated for 350mA, and the reference voltage is fixed to 0.14 V.
+In our case, the motor is rated for 400mA, and the reference voltage is fixed to 0.16 V.
 ```
-V_ref = 0.14 V
+V_ref = 0.4 / 2.5 =  0.16 V
 ```
+Generally, if the motors are noisy, too hot while stepping or missing steps that means the current limiting is set incorrectly.

 ### Simple test to control Stepper Motor and spin Direction
 Arduino code (see 'Rotation_stepper_simple' folder):